Oasis Shopping Centre

 The Oasis Shopping Centre is located on the Broadbeach Mall in Broadbeach, Gold Coast, Queensland, Australia.

 It was purchased by Brookfield Asset Management in 2012 from Thakral Holdings.
 In March 2015, it was purchased by Abacus Property Group and KKR.

 History

 The site was a former mineral sand mine before construction of the Lennons Broadbeach Hotel in 1955.
 The hotel was demolished in 1987 and the site redeveloped into the Oasis Centre opening on 29 August 1989.

 Stores and services

 In addition to retail stores, the centre has doctors, dentists, and fitness, massage, yoga, accounting, financial and legal advisers, a Language school and travel club.

 Monorail

-The Oasis Monorail connected the beach, shopping, Sofitel Gold Coast resort and Jupiters Hotel & Casino.
-It had two stations on level 2 of The Oasis and a station at Jupiters Hotel & Casino.
-Originally known as the Gol'Coasta, the monorail opened to passengers in 1989 along with the shopping centre.
-In 2001, the operator acquired the majority of the track and the trains originally used at the Merry Hill Shopping Centre in England.
-In late 2013, the monorail closed for maintenance reopening to passengers on 18 December 2014.
-It closed on 29 January 2017.
+The Oasis Shopping Centre operated a monorail service from 1989 until 2017.
+Originally known as the Gol’Coasta, the service ran a loop between Beachside station and Sofitel station, located within the shopping centre, and to Jupiter's Casino station.